VeraFleming/Election_Analysis/README.md

 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

-But the real challenge was adding some more script to the existing code so that the election commission could see the following:
+After that write additional script to the existing code, so that the election commission could see the following:
 - The voter turnout for each county;
 - The percentage of votes from each county out of the total count;
 - The county with the highest turnout.